fbnlrz/traefikmanager/README.md

 ## Installation / Setup

 1.  **Download the Script:**
-    Save the script content to a file on your server, for example, `traefik-manager.sh`.
+    Save the script content to a file on your server, for example, `traefikmanager.sh`.
 You can use `curl` or `wget`:

-# Example using curl # curl -o traefikmanager.sh https://raw.githubusercontent.com/fbnlrz/traefikmanager/refs/heads/main/traefikmanager.sh
+curl -o traefikmanager.sh https://raw.githubusercontent.com/fbnlrz/traefikmanager/refs/heads/main/traefikmanager.sh

 # Or, copy and paste the script content into a file using nano:
-nano traefik-manager.sh
+nano traefikmanager.sh
 # (Paste the script content, then Ctrl+X, then Y, then Enter to save)
 2.  **Make it Executable:**

-bash chmod +x traefik-manager.sh
+bash chmod +x traefikmanager.sh

 ## Usage